-- Institutional Respite: Short-term relief to full-time care givers provided in a nursing home or hospital Comply per 42 CFR 441.301(c)(4)-(5): - Supported employment fully complies because services can only be provided in competitive work settings.
-This service includes individualized training and is not conducted in a group setting.
-Receiving this service does not restrict a recipient's full access to community living.
+• Institutional Respite: Short-term relief to full-time care givers provided in a nursing home or hospital - Comply per 42 CFR access to community living.
 Waiver funds are not used to support employment in group homes, training centers or any setting that isolates individuals from the community.
 Recipients are free to seek competitive employment anywhere in the community and receive supports to sustain that employment.
-Recipients are free to engage in community life and control their personal resources as they see fit. - The agency adult foster care model is a new setting where residential habilitation and community supports can be provided.
+Recipients are free to engage in community life and control their personal resources as they see fit.